 - For a free cognitive behavioral therapy (CBT) program that offers guided mental health self-help supports for adults and youth 15 and older.
 Call Toll-free: 1-866-345-0224

 - As advised by Ontario’s Chief Medical Officer of Health, there will not be serving or provision of food and beverages before, during, or after services until further notice, because of the increased the risk of spreading COVID-19

-- Everyone attending the Holy Communion service will either provide their own pre-packed Communion items or they shall pick from pre-packed Items that is hygienically provided.
+- Everyone attending the Holy Communion service will provide their own pre-packed Communion items.
+Items will not be shared or passed between church

 - E-transfer to email@example.com is highly encouraged for all forms of giving